ggabbylopez/WaveMakerFA23/README.md

 ## Install Notes
 - Download as a zip file to a USB
 - Upload it to the lab computer which is offline
+OR if you want to look at the code on your personal device:
+- Clone repository link into vscode